clicepfl/s4s-2024/backend/README.md

 Errors are returned as status code.
 Most notable ones are:

 - `401 Unauthorized`: Missing session cookie.
 - `406 Not acceptable`: The AI has failed to provide a valid move.
+The response will contain a JSON with the `AIError` format.

 ## Models